 — awesome review (@revawsome) May 15, 2015

 An Irish wake began when neighborhood women came to the house and washed the body of the deceased.
+More often than not, the wake was held in the deceased's own home or in that of a close relative.
 The corpse was then covered in white linen and adorned with black or white ribbons.

 Custom dictated that crying could not begin until after the body was prepared, for fear that evil spirits would be attracted to the body and would take the soul of the deceased.